 On this page

-It is the candidate’s responsibility to check their email and MyNBMTM account to see whether the ATT letter has been sent to them.
-Candidates can view and print a copy of their current ATT letter from their myNBMTM account.
+It is the candidate’s responsibility to check their email to see whether the NTS has been sent to them.

-After the ATT letter has been received, candidates can schedule their testing appointment directly from their myNBMTM portal.
-Candidates SHOULD NOT contact NBMTM until they have received the ATT letter.
+After the NTS has been received, candidates can schedule their testing appointment directly with Scantron.
+Candidates SHOULD NOT contact Scantron until they have received the NTS.

-All exams must be scheduled a minimum of 7 days in advance of the appointment date.
+All exams must be scheduled a minimum of 4 days in advance of the desired appointment date.

 3. Special Needs